tony-aw/tinycodet/README.md

 - 28 June 2023: renamed the `depends` and `extends` arguments of `import_as()` to `dependencies` and `extenions`, to avoid confusion, and added the `foreign_exports` argument as well.
+- 1 July 2023: Added the `overwrite` argument to `import_as()`, and made
+  its alias checks more rigorous.
+Adjusted the documentation a bit.
+  Added some more tests.
+Fixed some minor bugs in the `source_module` functions.

 FUTURE PLANS: